HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Improved the UI of the loading-action utility.
+Improved the layout of the loading-action utility error view.